-The Chief Information Officer (CIO) is responsible for system-wide planning, management, security, and coordination of the computing resources of the Missouri State System.
+The Chief Information Officer (CIO) The CIO serves as the senior executive officer responsible for providing leadership and management to the units of the Information Services division and is responsible for system-wide planning, management, security, and coordination of the technology resources of the Missouri State System.
 The CIO represents the University in information technology-related matters with federal and state agencies, corporate entities, and other institutions of higher education.
-The CIO serves as the Director of Computer Services for the Springfield campus and is responsible for the management of the enterprise resource planning (ERP) system, file server and networking infrastructure, application software development, information security, user training, micro-computer installation and maintenance, user support services, the University’s open-access computer labs, and policy development regarding information services for students, faculty, and staff.
-The CIO oversees the review and analysis, coordination, and approval of computer-related purchases and upgrades and ensures that new applications and equipment are compatible with existing systems and are appropriately integrated into the University's Unified Digital Campus (UDC) architecture.
-The CIO provides leadership and supervision of staff, budget oversight and development, administrative support, and strategic planning and implementation for the Computer Services department.
+The CIO serves as the major administrator for the Information Services division and is responsible for the management of the enterprise resource planning (ERP) system, learning management system, file server and networking infrastructure, application software development, information security, instructional technologies, technical training, micro-computer installation and maintenance, user support services, the University’s open-access computer labs, BearPass Card Office operations, and policy development regarding information services for students, faculty, and staff.
+The CIO oversees the review and analysis, coordination, and approval of computer-related purchases and upgrades and ensures that new applications and technologies are compatible with existing systems and are appropriately integrated into the University's enterprise architecture.
+The CIO provides leadership and supervision of staff, budget oversight and development, administrative and academic support, and strategic planning and implementation for the Information Services division.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in a computer-related field is required.
-However, an Associate's degree and significant data automation management experience beyond that required for the position may be substituted for the Bachelor's degree.
+Education: A Bachelor's degree in a computer-related field is required, however, an Associate's degree and significant information technology management experience beyond that required for the position may be substituted for the Bachelor's degree.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that Information Services units within the Missouri State System support the information technology needs of the University by preparing long- and short-range goals and objectives for the Unified Digital Campus Plan and related University-wide strategic planning, managing personnel, budgetary, and technology resources for the delivery of effective information technology and networking services, and evaluating the units’ performance and progress toward accomplishment of goals and objectives.
+1. Ensures that Information Services units within the Missouri State System support the information technology needs of the University by preparing long- and short-range goals and objectives related University-wide strategic planning, managing personnel, budgetary, and technology resources for the delivery of effective information technology and networking services, and evaluating the units’ performance and progress toward accomplishment of goals and objectives.

-2. Identifies information service needs for the University and their impact on system-wide University resources and promotes the efficient use of resources by developing appropriate standards, ensuring that infrastructure costs are included in all information technology analyses.
+5. Identifies information service needs for the University and their impact on system-wide University resources and promotes the efficient use of resources by developing appropriate standards, and ensuring that infrastructure costs are included in all information technology analyses.

-5. Ensures fiscal responsibility and accountability through coordination and preparation of the annual budget, authorizing the expenditure of funds, and maintaining overall budget control of the Computer Services department.
+8. Ensures fiscal responsibility and accountability through coordination and preparation of the annual budget, authorizing the expenditure of funds, and maintaining overall budget control of the Information Services division.

-7. Provides leadership and develops a competent, productive and effective staff, both directly and through delegation, by hiring, training, evaluating performance, and supervising all employees of the Computer Services’ units.
+10. Provides leadership and develops a competent, productive, and effective staff, both directly and through delegation, by hiring, training, evaluating performance, and supervising all employees of the Information Services division.

-8. Contributes to the development of policies and procedures on a broad range of University issues by serving as Secretary of the Information Technology Council, providing technical advice, as necessary, administering the Library and Networking budget, and assisting in the coordination of the Student Computer Usage Fee and Classroom Technology budgets.
+11. Contributes to the development of policies and procedures on a broad range of University issues by serving as Chair of the Information Technology Council, providing technical advice, as necessary, administering the Library and Networking budget, and assisting in the coordination of the Student Computer Usage Fee and Classroom Technology budgets.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development training, and attending training and/or courses as directed by the Vice President of Administrative and Information Services.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development training, and attending training and/or courses as directed by the President.

-12. Contributes to the overall success of the division of Administrative and Information Services by performing all other duties and responsibilities as assigned by the Vice President for Administrative and Information Services.
+15. Contributes to the overall success of the division of Information Services by performing all other duties and responsibilities as assigned by the President.

-The Chief Information Officer (CIO) reports to and is supervised by the Vice President for Administrative and Information Services and supervises full-time, part-time, and student employees of the Computer Services Department.
+The Chief Information Officer reports to the President and supervises full-time, part-time, and student employees of the Information Services division.